Easy Double Chocolate Chip Muffins Recipe

 Straightforward Ingredients

-I admit that to make these muffins, you will need a bit more ingredients.
+I admit that to make these muffins, you will need a bit more of the ingredients.
 But I promise you they’re all easy ingredients.
 Nothing too fancy.

-In total, there are 12 items you need for this recipe.
-And they are plain flour/ all-purpose flour, cocoa powder, salt, soft brown sugar, eggs, yoghurt, margarine or oil, honey, vanilla extract, milk chocolate chips, and dark chocolate chips
+In total, you need 12 items for this recipe.
+And they are plain flour (all-purpose flour), cocoa powder, salt, soft brown sugar, eggs, yogurt, margarine or oil, honey, vanilla extract, milk chocolate chips, and dark chocolate chips

 No-Fuss Method